rmpranto/Pizza-Sales-Dashboard_PowerBI/README.md

 # OverView
-Performed a pizza sales Report challenge from Maven Analytics.

-I'm supposed to be a business intelligence consultant employed by Pizza Company, a New Jersey pizza shop with a Greek-inspired.
+Performed a pizza sales Report challenge from Maven Analytics.I'm supposed to be a business intelligence consultant employed by Pizza Company, a New Jersey pizza shop with a Greek-inspired.
 The restaurant hired me to assist in using data to boost operations.

 ◼ Here are my insights 📊:
 1) $817.9K Total Revenue, 49.6K Total Quantity, 21.4K Total Orders, $138.5 Avg.
 Daily Pizza Sold, 2.3 Avg.
 Pizza Per Order.